panoply/esthetic/readme.md

 # Formatting

-Prettify exposes direct access to methods on the export and can be used when you require per-language beautification.
-Passing a string and an optional set of beautification options to a language mode.
+Prettify exposes direct access to different methods on the default export.
+Passing a string and an optional set of beautification options/rules .
 Though Prettify uses PrettyDiff and Sparser internally, it is important to note that both the lexers and parsers have been largely refactored.
 As such, Prettify operates rather effectively and can interpret otherwise unpredictable or chaotic code:

 ### Example